When my friend died, she taught me a timely lesson about living and dying, which changed my life.

-Our friend remained fully involved in all care and treatment decisions.
-A lot of time was spent too deciding and organising what she wanted to happen after her death – with her body, her possessions, her own art and writing – her legacy.
+Our friend remained fully involved in all her care and treatment decisions.
+Time was spent deciding and organising what she wanted to happen after her death – with her body, her possessions, her own art and writing – her legacy.

 It all happened with little drama.
 It was precise, calm and peaceful – unbelievable, really.

 We took it in turns to sleep on a mattress in her room.
-When it was my turn the oxygen machine and the smell of the care home blankets kept me awake and started to wear me down.
-How could our friend cope with it all, without being able to move?
+When it was my turn the oxygen machine and the smell of the care home blankets kept me awake.
+How could our friend cope with it all, without being able to move, knowing she was dying?

-That night she instructed me to keep one window and curtain open.
-She loved the dawn chorus and we could hear it being near to the trees and the river.
+That night she asked me to keep one window and curtain open.
+She loved the dawn chorus and being near to the trees and the river, we could hear it.

 We had remarked on the woodpecker in the neighbourhood and hoped to hear him in the morning.